Breath-Body-Mind Integration (Foundation level)

 Helping patients to live well with illness and holistic care are core remits of supportive and palliative care, yet “hard-to reach’ symptoms including breathlessness, anxiety and psycho-social-spiritual suffering are under-researched and managed in life limiting and advanced disease.
 This is increasingly relevant with an ageing population and a growing need for the spread of the principles and practices of palliative care across services, in order to ‘help people achieve what’s most important to them at the end of their lives” (Atul Gawande, Being Mortal).

-This course is for healthcare professionals and therapists interested in broadening their skill set and developing a practical holistic approach to helping patients with common and difficult symptom “clusters” that are acknowledged to be bi-directionally affected by emotion and suffering (eg breathlessness-anxiety & pain-depression-fatigue).
+This course is for healthcare professionals and therapists interested in broadening their skill set and developing a practical holistic approach to helping patients with common and difficult symptom “clusters” that are acknowledged to be bi-directionally affected by emotion and suffering (eg breathlessness-anxiety and pain-depression-fatigue).

 The skills taught may be used to support patients and families with self-awareness and self-management of stress and aim to improve professionals’ confidence to rely on themselves as a vital clinical tool.